 Svíčková is a famous sauce from Czech cuisine, made from root vegetables and heavy cream.
 It’s thickened with roux.

-Svíčková sauce is eaten warm poured over a beef slice, accompanied with bread dumplings.
+Svíčková sauce is eaten warm and poured over a beef slice, accompanied by bread dumplings.
 You can also garnish the final dish with lemon, cranberries, and a scoop of whipped cream.

 The literal translation could be “Beef tenderloin in cream sauce”, but I don’t know any single Czech who would use this beef cut (tenderloin/fillet mignon) for svíčková.
 More about the best beef cuts for svíčková further in the article.